pym505/yongmin-dev/index.md

 These experiences led to tangible outcomes, including surpassing the compensation levels of many former colleagues in the corporate sector.
 Currently, I’m based in Japan, focusing on long-term career growth in an environment that values both autonomy and sustainability.

-For content written in English, please use Chrome’s translation feature if needed.

 [→ View my LinkedIn profile](https://www.linkedin.com/in/yongmin-park-7156181a0/)